QuekZ/WebVR_Test/README.md

 I wanted to test my little Project but unfortunately i dont own a VR Headset.
 Therefore I used an emulator for the Browser in which you can move and rotate the Controllers and the Headset.
 Its quite clunky obviously but it does its job!
 ![screenshot4](https://raw.githubusercontent.com/QuekZ/WebVR_Test/main/src/client/screenshots/screenshot4.PNG)

+To test this, you need to download all the files and install npm with multiple node modules like, typescript, node.js, express, three.js...